 CarShield is pleased to have secured the title sponsorship rights to the NASCAR Gander Outdoors Truck Series race at World Wide Technology Raceway at Gateway.
 The race was named the CarShield 200 and consisted of 160 laps on the 1.25-mile unique oval course in Madison, Illinois, just outside of St. Louis, Missouri.

 With the excitement around sponsoring the race, it became evident that CarShield could do more for the event, and looked at a familiar race driver to sponsor.
 Ross Chastain had previously raced in a NASCAR event with the CarShield logo prominently on his car.
 In fact, his race suit was displayed behind glass in the lobby of the building.
-The decision was made to shatter the glass and put the suit back on Ross in the Niece Motorsports’ No. 45 Silverado.
-“The opportunity to get on board with Ross and Niece Motorsports for the CarShield 200 was just too good to pass up,” Nick Hamilton, one of the Principals of CarShield, said.
-“CarShield’s relationship with Ross dates back to 2016, and we’re thrilled to partner with Niece Motorsports, this weekend.
-As the entitlement sponsor of the race, it makes sense to expand the program to include a high-profile, on track element.
+The decision was made to shatter the glass and put the suit back on Chastain in the Niece Motorsports’ No. 45 Silverado.
+“The opportunity to get on board with Ross and Niece Motorsports for the CarShield 200 was just too good to pass up,” Nick Hamilton, one of the owners of CarShield, said.
+“CarShield’s relationship with Ross dates back to 2016, and we’re thrilled to partner with Niece Motorsports this weekend.
+As the entitlement sponsor of the race, it makes sense to expand the program to include a high-profile on-track element.
 Ross is a proven winner and we’re happy to back him as he looks to pick up another win this weekend and work his way inside the top 20 in points.”

 The decision to seize the opportunity was a smart one, but it didn’t come with guaranteed victory.
 After Ross Chastain’s win in Iowa on June 16th, his victory was stripped by NASCAR when his truck failed a post-race inspection.
 Though he and his team appealed, the ruling remained in effect.